-The Department of Campus Recreation offers a variety of services, such as an aquatics program, intramural sports program, club sports, informal recreational outdoor trips, fitness consulting, and aerobics.
+The Department of Campus Recreation offers a variety of services, such as: aquatics, intramural sports, club sports, informal recreational, outdoor programs, fitness consulting, and group fitness classes.
 All are based in the Student Recreation Center (SRC), located at 1300 Sustella Avenue.
 These activities are open to all students who register for four or more academic hours or who have a least one hour and have paid the student fees.

 The SRC facility is top-notch and state-of-the-art.
-The facility includes three multipurpose basketball courts, an indoor jogging and walking track, a 9,000-square-foot weight room featuring free weights and cardiovascular equipment, and indoor pool, three racquetball courts, a large multipurpose aerobics room, and a 27-foot, custom-built climbing wall.
+The facility includes three multipurpose basketball courts, an indoor jogging and walking track, a 9,000-square-foot weight room featuring free weights and cardiovascular equipment, an indoor pool, three racquetball courts, a large multipurpose aerobics room, and a 27-foot custom-built climbing wall.

 The Intramural Sports program is designed to provide all students, faculty, and staff the opportunity to participate in organized recreational competitions.
-Structured leagues and tournaments are offered in a diverse array of sporting activities, such as flag football, softball, basketball, soccer, volleyball, tennis, racquetball, and ultimate Frisbee.
-The Intramural Sports program offers over 30 different activities during the entire academic year.
+Structured leagues and tournaments are offered in a diverse array of sporting activities, such as flag football, softball, basketball, soccer, volleyball, tennis, racquetball, and ultimate frisbee.
+The Intramural Sports program offers over 40 different activities during the entire academic year.

-The Club Sports program and Outdoor Programs are constantly growing to meet the needs of a diverse campus population.
-VSU currently has Men's and Women's Soccer, Ultimate Frisbee, and Racquetball Clubs.
+The Club Sports Program is constantly growing to meet the needs of a diverse campus population.
+The Valdosta State University Club Sports Program is designed to promote and develop the interests and skills of individuals in different sports and recreational activities.
+VSU currently has men's and women's soccer, ultimate Frisbee, outdoor adventure, paintball, tennis, and triathlon club teams.
 Several other clubs will be organized in the near future.
 If there is any activity that we don't offer and you have the interest in starting, please come by and let's work on it.
-Outdoor trips, such as horseback riding, sea kayaking, canoeing, hiking, rock climbing, white water rafting, and snorkeling with manatees take place throughout the year.